ardanlabs/gotraining/topics/profiling/README.md

 * The machine must be idle—don't profile on shared hardware, don't browse the web while waiting for a long benchmark to run.
 * Watch out for power saving and thermal scaling.
 * Avoid virtual machines and shared cloud hosting; they are too noisy for consistent measurements.
-* There is a kernel bug on OS X versions less than El Capitan; upgrade or avoid profiling on OS X.

 If you can afford it, buy dedicated performance test hardware.
 Rack them, disable all the power management and thermal scaling and never update the software on those machines.